phillord/hermit-reasoner/readme.txt

 project/* is the Java Eclipse project for HermiT.
 It contains all sources (folders src, test, examples, and getopt) and libraries (folder lib) incl. sources and can directly be imported into Eclipse.

+HermiT 1.0
+- supports all of OWL 2
+HermiT 1.1
+- supports DL-safe SWRL rules
+HermiT 1.2
+- contains a novel blocking strategy
+- minor bug fixes (nominals and equality statements in the ABox were not handled correctly in some case)
+HermiT 1.2.1
+- minor bug fixes (nominals and equality statements in the ABox were still not handled correctly if the ontology was nondeterministic, custom data ranges were not loaded correctly in some case)